-Keratoconus is a corneal condition where the central or peripheral cornea becomes progressively thin and irregular shaped.
+Keratoconus is a corneal condition where the central or peripheral cornea becomes progressively thin and irregularly shaped.

 The surface of the cornea is where light begins its journey into the eye.
 The smoothness and shape of the cornea is vital to its function.
-The irregular shaped surface scatters the light entering the eye and causes distorted vision.
+Irregularly shaped surface scatters the light entering the eye and causes distorted vision.

 Diagnosis can be made by slit-lamp examination and observation of inferior corneal protrusion.
 Unfortunately it is commonly misdiagnosed in mild cases.
 A computerised corneal topographer is useful in making an accurate diagnosis and assessment of its severity.